Welcome to Hazlet

 Find out if you are in a flood zone

 We encourage you to please contact the township Community Rating System (CRS) coordinator to check your flood zones and answer any questions.
 Contact CRS.

 Girls Scouts of the Jersey Shore

 Our township celebrates Hazlet Day in the fall with a community fair.
 We also typically hold ceremonies for Memorial Day and Veterans Day and set off fireworks on the Fourth of July.
 Watch out for Santa on the firetruck at Christmastime!
 He makes the rounds of all the neighborhoods.

 Volunteer your expertise on a local board or committee

 Contribute your time or talent to a cause you care about: economic development, the environment, addiction prevention, recreation, open space or land use.
 Submit the application form today.

 You can register to vote, find your polling place, look up our county's early voting sites, get vote by mail ballot request form, find a Secure Ballot Drop Box location to return your ballot, and more, all at vote.nj.gov.
 The Monmouth County election site includes these services, plus specific information for Monmouth County at MonmouthCountyVotes.com, including election night results.

 When snow falls, residents are required by ordinance to move their cars off streets to allow DPW to clear the roads.
 Residents may park in township lots or at the large Swim Club parking lot at the municipal complex.

-The township hosts two popular town-wide garage sales, in spring and winter.
-Watch the Township website for announcements.
-You may hold a garage sale at any time, no permit needed.
+The township hosts two popular town-wide garage sales, usually in April and October.
+You can sign up to put your address and featured items on the Google Map.
+You may also hold a garage sale at any time, no permit needed.